ryan-mcclue/unsw/comp3331/wk6/lab/lab.md

 202 packet time minus packet 1 time

 ## 2. TCP Connection Management
+1. *What is the sequence number of the TCP SYN segment that is used to initiate the TCP connection between the client computer and server?*

+2. What is the sequence number of the SYNACK segment sent by the server to the client computer in reply to the SYN?
+What is the value of the Acknowledgement field in the SYNACK segment?
+How did the server determine that value?

+3. What is the sequence number of the ACK segment sent by the client computer in response to the SYNACK?
+What is the value of the Acknowledgment field in this ACK segment?
+Does this segment contain any data?

+4. Who has done the active close? client or the server? how you have determined this?
+What type of closure has been performed?
+3 Segment (FIN/FINACK/ACK), 4 Segment (FIN/ACK/FIN/ACK) or Simultaneous close?

+5. How many data bytes have been transferred from the client to the server and from the server to the client during the whole duration of the connection?
+What relationship does this have with the Initial Sequence Number and the final ACK received from the other side?

+1.
 4. simultaneous close as recieve 2 FIN packets consecutively
 5. may have to subtract 1 for SYN and 1 for FIN from byte 'data' calculation